hackclub/hackclub/workshops/scrapbook_css/README.md

 #### **Crazy CSS Animations - Part 2** **✌︎**

 Animations can also happen when you hover over an element as well.
-This is through pseudo-classes, a word that you can add to your selctor to specify a specfic state.
+This is through pseudo-classes, a word that you can add to your selector to specify a specific state.
 For example, `.header-title-avatar:hover` applies when the avatar is being hovered over.

 What we're going to do in this section is to have it so that when we hover over a post it gets bigger.
 As each post has a class of `post` we can do this with the following: